New Members and Joining

 * If you are interested in hiking with Bogtrotters, there is at least one moderate level hike at various times which is suitable for new hikers who are reasonably fit (check below for a description of a Grade 3 walk) – see Sunday Walks page for the next hike.

-* Clothing is important.
-Please read the Safety page for details. e.g. no boots no hike, jeans nd then come along and see if you like it.
+Please read the Safety page for details. e.g. no boots no hike, no jeans and then come along and see if you like it.
 Usually after a couple of hikes (usually 3) you can then decide to join the club or not as we don’t expect you to buy before you try!
 (Please note though that the membership covers insurance and at present is only €45 per year which includes the Mountaineering Irelands mountain log magazine and buys items for the club such as first aid kits and GPS units etc)

 You should also note that the membership for the club and consequently Mountaineering Ireland runs from November to November and not when you join and this is decided by MI not us.
 If you join late in the season you will have to pay again in November so be warned!
 Also the MI only process application when the get a batch so it may take a while to get your card after submitting your application to us.

-When leaving from the Tuning Fork for a Sunday walk we car pool and you may either drive or grab a lift to do our bit on mimimizing our impact on the countryside.
+When leaving from the meeting point for a Sunday walk we car pool and you may either drive or grab a lift to do our bit on minimizing our impact on the countryside.
 If you do grab a lift we give the driver €7 each to help towards petrol money.
 (So if you have a people carrier and can cram loads in then happy days!)

 A membership application form can be downloaded here.
 Please note that you must come on at least one walk before applying for membership so you can access us to see if we are the right club for you primarily with regards to speed and fitness required for the walks as we a great bunch of people so no problem there 😉